jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="flash" %}

-The first parameter is the message itself, and the second parameter is the optional priority.
+The first parameter is the message itself, the second parameter is the optional priority, and the third parameter is an optional true/false value indicating whether the existing messages should be removed before the new message is displayed.

 The available priorities are: